NREL/EP-Launch/docs/workflows.rst

 Workflows
 =========

-Starting with EP-Launch 3.0, the code has been 100% rewritten from VB6 to Python, with an eye toward creating a cross-platform tool that can be developed, built, and packaged easily by many developers.
+Starting with EnergyPlus-Launch 3.0, the code has been 100% rewritten from VB6 to Python, with an eye toward creating a cross-platform tool that can be developed, built, and packaged easily by many developers.
-Also at the heart of this new version of EP-Launch is something called "Workflows."
+Also at the heart of this new version of EnergyPlus-Launch is something called "Workflows."

 Definition
 ----------